hth313/OS4/doc/semimerged.rst

                  .con    SEMI_MERGED_QMARK
                  ...

-The routine changes to be ``dualArgument`` and there is no longer a default postfix argument.
-This word now only holds flags as defined in the ``OS4.h``.
+The called routine is changed to be ``dualArgument`` and there is no longer a default postfix argument.
+That word now holds flags as defined in the ``OS4.h``.
 The function above is marked to have a trailing question mark in the name to indicate that this function optionally skips a step.
-There are also flag bits that allow for telling if stack arguments are accepted or not for each of the two arguments.
+There are also flag bits to tell whether stack arguments are accepted or not for each of the two arguments.

 The argument bytes are returned in ``A[3:2]`` (first argument) and